pbs-assess/sdmTMB/README.md

 <img src="man/figures/README-plot-index-1.png" width="50%" />

-Or the center of gravity:
+Or the center of gravity (mean location of the population, useful for detecting distributional shifts):

 ``` r
 cog <- get_cog(p_st, format = "wide")